• Facebook

 Instructions

-• In a bowl, whisk yogurt until smooth.
+• In your serving bowl, whisk yogurt with water until smooth.

-• In a small frying pan, add chopped spinach and cook in it own water at low to medium flame
+• In a small skillet, add a tablespoon oil along with spinach, salt, black pepper powder and red chili flakes.
+Cook spinach in its own water at low to medium heat.

-• When the water from the spinach dries, turn off the heat and let it cool down.
-Then add the spinach to the yogurt and mix well.
+• When the water from the spinach dries, turn off the heat and add the spinach to the yogurt and small dollops.
+You can mix it in the yogurt or leave it as is.

-• In the same frying pan add oil and all the spices for tempering or Tarka.
-Fry the spices in the oil at medium flame, till the garlic turns golden brown.
+• In the same skillet, add oil, garlic, cumin seeds, mustard seeds, whole red chilies and.
+Fry the spices in the oil at medium heat, till the garlic turns golden.

-• Pour the bubbling hot oil onto the spinach yogurt directly.
-Stir slightly and serve
+• Pour the hot oil onto the spinach yogurt directly.
+Stir slightly and serve with rice or paratha.

 Notes

-It can be stored in the fridge for about a week.
+• This palak raita can be stored in the fridge for about a week.
+Store in an airtight container.

 Nutrition